 The student grievant will submit a written statement of the grievance to the chair of the Grievance Committee.
 Copies of the statement will be distributed to the faculty member involved in the grievance, the members of the Grievance Committee, and the dean.

-ithin fourteen calendar days of receipt of the grievance, the respondent faculty member must submit a written response to the chair of the Grievance Committee that will be distributed to the members of the Grievance Committee, the student, and the dean.
+Subject to the limitations noted above in section VIII.A, within fourteen calendar days of receipt of the grievance, the respondent faculty member must submit a written response to the chair of the Grievance Committee that will be distributed to the members of the Grievance Committee, the student, and the dean.

 Within fourteen calendar days of the distribution of the faculty member's reply, a meeting will be held to consider the grievance.
 Both parties in the grievance will have the opportunity to present their positions to the committee in person and/or in writing.
 The student grievant and the respondent faculty member should be present throughout the meeting(s) in order to allow for immediate response to testimony.
 The student grievant will appear before the committee first.
 In the event that the student grievant or respondent faculty member is away from campus, this hearing can be held via phone conference.
 Up to three additional witnesses for either side may appear at the meeting.